levirosal/Battleship/README.md

     G *  *  *  *  *  *  *
       0  1  2  3  4  5  6

-## How to build this .jar locally.
+## How to build this .jar locally ?

 ##### 1. Enter the source directory: